willywos/jobbyjobjob/README.md

 If you want to help me with this project by adding a feature, another job board or fixing a bug please just submit a pull request.
 I will probably accept it.
 If you don't then I hate you.

+This is a good project to work on if you want to do [Hacktoberfest](https://hacktoberfest.digitalocean.com/) #Hacktoberfest Some things that might be fun to work on:
+- Adding ability to login to save jobs
+- Adding your resume.
+- Add stackoverflow jobs.
+- Add some cool graphics
+- Update the layout for the job post so it looks nicer.